Dozens are dead and even more injured after an attack on a Moscow concert hall

 The U.S. warned Russia earlier this month that it had information about a planned terror attack in Moscow, potentially targeting concerts, said National Security Council spokeswoman Adrienne Watson in a statement.

 Witness videos on social media show at least three attackers firing at bystanders as they attempted to hide.
 Other images show people lying on the ground in the main concert hall before a fire breaks out and spreads, trapping some inside.
-Several people were spotted on the venue's roof.
+Several people were earlier spotted on the venue's roof, which later appeared to collapse from the fire.

 Moscow Mayor Sergey Sobyanin said "a huge tragedy has occurred" as the number of dead is expected to rise, and expressed his condolences.